Mad-ness/avr-subprojects/GreenHousev2/air_api.md

 # AirProto API

-There is the documentation about the API that a remote board accepts and format of passed data.
+There is the documentation about the API (format of a packet) that a remote board accepts and format of passed data.

 **Format of the packet sent to the remote board**